smartprocure/futil-js/README.md

 `{ a:1, b:{}, c:2 } -> {a:1, c:2}`
 Omit properties whose values are empty objects
 (*TODO* remame to `omitEmptyObjects`)

+### compareDeep
+Checks if an object's property is equal to a value

+### matchesSignature
+Returns true if object keys are only elements from signature list (but does not require all signature keys to be present)

 ### pickInto
 *TODO*